 Center for Early Childhood Mental Health Consultation at the Georgetown University Center for Child and Human Development offers administrators a set of posters that share specific techniques to reduce stress.

 Early childhood educators work in a variety of environments and programs, fulfilling a number of roles in order to support programs and services for children with disabilities.
 To support recruitment and retention efforts ADE units are pursuing several strategies.
 The ESS Recruitment and Retention team has developed resources in support of these efforts.
 The Early Childhood Comprehensive System of Personnel Development (CSPD) team is developing resources and is tracking employment trends using survey data from state administrators of ECE programs.
-From a national perspective, the OSEP Ideas that Work Took Kit to Attract, Prepare and Retain Personnel offers briefs, video vignettes, and Symposia Series.
+From a national perspective, the OSEP Ideas that Work Tool Kit to Attract, Prepare and Retain Personnel offers briefs, video vignettes, and Symposia Series.

 Video Vignettes—these videos offer the perspectives of educators and related service providers from around the country regarding what helped them to join and stay in special education.

-Leverage Briefs—this document from OSEP provides specific actions that can help to attract and retain practitioners.
+Leverage Briefs—this document from OSEP provides specific actions that can help attract and retain practitioners.
 Included is information specific to early childhood special education.

 Is an Arizona teaching certificate required?
 Certificate requirements are dependent upon program requirements, school district policy, and state regulations.
-Preschool special education teachers are required to hold one of the following in order to provide specially designed instruction to preschool aged children with disabilities, unless the IEP team determines on an individualized basis, that there is a more qualified person to meet particular identified needs ARS 15-763 (A).
-Please contact the ADE Certification Unit for additional certification requirements, the Arizona Department of Health Child Care Licensing for qualification requirements for licensed preschool programs.
+Preschool special education teachers are required to hold one of the following in order to provide specially designed instruction to preschool aged children with disabilities, unless the IEP team determines on an individualized basis that there is a more qualified person to meet particular identified needs ARS 15-763 (A).
+Please contact the ADE Certification Unit for additional certification requirements and the Arizona Department of Health Child Care Licensing for qualification requirements for licensed preschool programs.